code-iai/semrec/README.md

 The plugin based architecture allows for relatively simple extension of the system.
 Current plugins included and integrated into the system are:

  * ROS interface (connect to the ROS environment, and expose services for starting/altering/ending contexts)
- * Symbolic Log facility (build a task tree with timing information, based on contexts delivered through the ROS interface)
+ * Symbolic Log facility (build a hierarchical task tree with timing information, based on contexts delivered through the ROS interface)
  * Supervisor component (to supervise the start/restart/end of experiments, in order to organize plan logs, and saved image data)
  * Exporters:
    * OWL Exporter (save the symbolic plan log in OWL format)
+   * DOT Exporter (save the symbolic plan log in DOT format)
  * Image Capturer (save images from any given ROS topic, and store them in the experiment data space)
+ * Prediction component (predict course of action given models of former plan executions)

 All necessary directories, and details of what to load and where to find plugins, is stored in a convenient config file (config.cfg).
 Directories are created automatically by the Semantic Hierarchy Recorder system as needed, and data associated with an active experiment is always stored in its respective folder.